Hard and Easy Instances of L-Tromino Tilings

-\begin{proof} To tile $\arr$ with one defect we use a construct which we call a \emph{fringe} appearing in Fig.\ref{fig:az-defect}(a).
+\begin{proof} To tile $\arr$ with one defect we use a construct which we call a \emph{fringe} appearing in Figure \ref{fig:az-defect}(a).
 It is easy to check that if a fringe has exactly one defect, then it can be covered with trominoes.

-To construct a tiling for $\arr$ with one defect we place a fringe in a way that includes the defect and the left and right ends of the fringe touches the boundaries of the Aztec rectangle as in Fig.\ref{fig:az-defect}(b).
-Then we use the tiling pattern of Fig.\ref{fig:az-defect}(b) where we put stairs above and below the fringe. \end{proof}
+To construct a tiling for $\arr$ with one defect we place a fringe in a way that includes the defect and the left and right ends of the fringe touches the boundaries of the Aztec rectangle as in Figure \ref{fig:az-defect}(b).
+Then we use the tiling pattern of Figure \ref{fig:az-defect}(b) where we put stairs above and below the fringe. \end{proof}